Isla Mujeres Visitors Guide

 Arrival By Ferry

-From Cancun, take a short taxi ride or a bus to the Puerto Juárez ferry terminal.
-Once in Puerto Juarez, buy your tickets at the Gran Puerto Cancun (Ultramar) ferry dock.
-You can buy a one-way ticket for 160 pesos or round-trip ticket for 300 pesos.
-The boats leave every half hour from 5:00 am until 9:30 pm and every hour after that.
-The crossing takes about 15 minutes.
+The Ultra Mar ferry offers 3 places to disembark in order to get to Isla Mujeres, including Puerto Juarez, Playa Tortugas, and Playa Caracol.
+We recommend Puerto Juarez.
+From Cancun, take a short taxi ride or a bus to the Puerto Juarez ferry terminal, where you can buy your tickets at the Gran Puerto Cancun (Ultra Mar) ferry dock.
+You can buy a one-way ticket for around $16 or a round-trip ticket for about $32.
+The boat leaves Puerto Juarez every half an hour from 5:30 am until 6:00 pm (they skip the 2:30 run, so there is an hour gap from 2 to 3 pm) and then every hour after that until 11 pm.

 Arrival By Catamaran Day Cruise